 The island's lovely capital, Corfu Town, is a warren of cobbled alleys and elegant Venetian-era buildings, many of which now host informal seafood tavernas and souvenir shops at ground level.
 Centering on the Esplanade, an expansive green square, the UNESCO-listed old town is guarded by two imposing 16th-century fortresses and also includes a number of churches, like the Church of St. Spyridon, which is easily recognized by its red-domed bell tower.
 The waterfront incorporates a port, with regular ferries to Igoumenitsa on the Greek mainland, and daily excursion boats to neighboring Albania.

 Accommodation: Where to Stay on Corfu Island

-In the Ropa Valley, 17 kilometers from Corfu Town, this beautifully landscaped 18-hole golf course was designed by Donald Harradine.
-It incorporates natural elements such as the River Nafsika, as well as several lakes and meandering streams.
+In the Ropa Valley, 17 kilometers from Corfu Town, this beautifully landscaped 18-hole golf course was designed by Swiss architect Donald Harradine.
+It incorporates natural elements such as the River Nafsika, as well as several lakes and meandering streams and is popular with both beginner and advanced players.
 From March to November, it enjoys warm sunshine and blue skies, plus a cool sea breeze.
-It's open daily with golf clubs for hire.
+It is open daily and has golf clubs for hire.